 What is Design Thinking?

 Design thinking is a five-step problem-solving and idea generation methodology.
-Here are the stages:
+These are the five stages:

 Gain a better understanding of the problem that you’re trying to solve by speaking to people who are struggling with the issue themselves.
 The goal is to gather as much information as possible and challenge your own assumptions about what is or isn’t important.
 In an HR context, this means speaking to staff.

 Take everything you’ve heard and learned from your conversations and reduce it down to a single concise problem statement.
-An example for a workplace project might be:
+An example of a workplace project might be:

 We’ve introduced hot-desking but some staff feel like they no longer have any personal space in the office.
 How can we encourage flexible working while making employees feel like they still have an area which is theirs?